kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 #### Create RestoreSession:

-Now, we need to create a `RestoreSession` CR pointing to targeted `MSSQLServer` database.
+Now, we need to create a `RestoreSession` CR pointing to targeted `Microsoft SQL Server` database.

-Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created `MSSQLServer` database named `restored-mssqlserver`.
+Below, is the contents of YAML file of the `RestoreSession` object that we are going to create to restore backed up data into the newly created `Microsoft SQL Server` database named `restored-mssqlserver`.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1